rexcontrols/REXexamples/Integrating_external_devices/README.md

-Integrating external devices in the REX Control System
+﻿Integrating external devices in the REX Control System
 ======================================================

 Many devices are natively supported by the REX Control System (Modbus RTU